jm379/blog/posts/1-extending-ruby.md

 end
 ```

-Ruby have a module ([MakeMakefile](https://docs.ruby-lang.org/en/3.4/MakeMakefile.html)) that provides a
+Ruby have the [MakeMakefile](https://docs.ruby-lang.org/en/3.4/MakeMakefile.html) module that provides a
 DSL to create a Makefile and compile our extension into a dynamic shared library.
 Let's modify the `ext/leibniz/extconf.rb` file to be able to produce a `Makefile`: